Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Inventory Models

-Assumption~\ref{assumption: inventory}.\ref{assumption: inventory independence of rv} is standard in the setting of Markov modulated demands \citep{song1993inventory, chen2001optimal}.
-It allows the correlation of random demands across different periods through the exogenous Markov Chain, which is less restrictive than the standard independent assumption in the literature \citep{huh2014online, cheung2019sampling}.
-Assumption~\ref{assumption: inventory}.\ref{assumption: inventory Lipschitz of rv} ensures the \textit{differentiability} condition, which is valid for many commonly used distributions, e.g., uniform, exponential, and Erlang distributions.
-Assumption~\ref{assumption: inventory}.\ref{assumption: inventory KL} is crucial for demonstrating the \textit{KŁ condition of expected optimal Q-value functions} as it excludes suboptimal stationary points (see the proof of Lemma \ref{lemma: markov modulated demand single stage KL}).
-Assumption~\ref{assumption: inventory}.\ref{assumption: inventory SC} leads to strongly convex costs $L_t(\cdot|i_t)$ and holds for numerous distributions, such as uniform, exponential, and Erland distributions.
+Assumption~\ref{assumption: inventory}.\ref{assumption: inventory independence of rv} is standard in the setting of Markov-modulated demand \citep{song1993inventory, chen2001optimal}.
+It allows the correlation of random demands across different periods through the exogenous Markov chain, which is less restrictive than the standard independent assumption in the literature \citep{huh2014online, cheung2019sampling}.
+Assumption~\ref{assumption: inventory}.\ref{assumption: inventory Lipschitz of rv} ensures the continuous differentiability, which is valid for many commonly used distributions, e.g., uniform, exponential, and Erlang distributions.
+Assumption~\ref{assumption: inventory}.\ref{assumption: inventory KL} provides sufficient conditions to ensure that the base-stock level $\theta_{t,i_t}$ exceeds the on-hand inventory $x_t$ with positive probability, i.e., $\mathbb{P}(\theta_{t,i_t}\ge x_t)>0$.
+This guarantees that $\theta_{t,i_t}$ contributes nontrivially to $l(\theta)$ and avoids suboptimal stationary points.
+Assumption~\ref{assumption: inventory}.\ref{assumption: inventory SC} leads to strongly convex costs $L_t(\cdot|i_t)$ and holds for numerous distributions, such as uniform, exponential, and Erlang distributions.
+In Appendix~\ref{Appendix: Robustness Check}, we conduct additional numerical experiments to show the robust performance of policy gradient methods even when Assumption~\ref{assumption: inventory}.\ref{assumption: inventory Lipschitz of rv} and Assumption~\ref{assumption: inventory}.\ref{assumption: inventory KL} are violated.

 For any policy $\pi_\theta \in \Pi_\Theta$, the expected Q-value functions satisfy the Bellman equation (\ref{bellman equation}):